 Grayson Lewis (2018-20)

 Doug Addison is the originator of CFFAD.
 He helped fight poverty around the world as an economist for the World Bank between 1985 and 2016.
 Doug holds an M.Phil. in economics from the University of Sussex, an M.A. in economics from the University of Maryland, and a B.A. in economics from the University of Colorado.
-Traveling abroad led him to deeply value the benefits of a healthy liberal republican democracy – having seen many places where democracies were weak or absent.
+Traveling abroad led him to deeply value the benefits of a healthy liberal republican democracy – having seen many places where democracies were illiberal, weak, or absent.
 His travels include Sierra Leone, Ghana, Liberia, Nigeria, Zambia, Ethiopia, Eritrea, Nepal, Solomon Islands, Cambodia, Myanmar (Burma), and Cyprus.
 All but Ghana and Zambia suffered from major civil conflict within the last 50 years.
-He is now studying at George Mason University, investigating why long-established liberal republics are now seeing more election violence and incremental autocratization.
+He is now studying at George Mason University, investigating how affective political polarization interacts with election violence and autocratization.

 Rosarie (Ro) Tucci has worked in a variety of positions supporting human rights and issues disproportionately affecting vulnerable populations.
-She currently serves as the Director for Inclusive Societies at the U.S. Institute of Peace.
-She previously served as deputy director for the Democracy, Rights, and Governance (DRG) Center at USAID (2015-2017) and senior advisor to the Deputy Administrator of USAID (2011- 2015).
+She is currently the Director of the USAID Center for Democracy, Human Rights and Governance.
+She previously served as Director for Inclusive Societies at the U.S. Institute of Peace (2018-2021) and as Deputy Director for the Democracy, Rights, and Governance (DRG) Center at USAID (2015-2017) and senior advisor to the Deputy Administrator of USAID (2011- 2015).
 She provided expertise and leadership to generate policy recommendations and develop projects and tools on rule of law, human rights, atrocity prevention and support for vulnerable populations, including youth, women, people with disabilities and the LGBT community.
 She also provided strategic and political guidance on programs and policies on these issues in South Sudan, Ukraine, CAR, and Yemen.
 Rosarie was a Fulbright Scholar in Sofia, Bulgaria examining the development of the human rights movement in a transitional democracy.
 She holds an L.L.M. in International Human Rights Law from the University of Nottingham and a B.A. in Political Science and Communications from Boston College.

 Kourtney A. Pompi brings 20 years of international development experience in over 50 countries.
 She has held positions or consultancies with Broderick-Haight Consulting, Camris International, Counterpart International, Creative Associates, Democracy International, International Alert, International Organization for Migration, International Republican Institute, National Democratic Institute, Nonviolent Initiative for Democracy, Social Impact, and the US Department of State’s Bureau for Democracy, Human Rights and Labor.
 Ms. Pompi has significant experience with citizen engagement, electoral participation, and community empowerment.
 She has worked on projects related to civic and voter education, international and domestic election monitoring, parliamentary monitoring, community organizing and empowerment, religious tolerance, access to information, and open data.